 10. Multiwindow support

-If you're looking to multitask on your phone, you want an Android phone from Samsung or LG.
-Both of those brands let you split your screen between two apps, allowing you to, for example, look at the company Web page in one window while you reply to your boss's email in another.
-Google hasn't built multiwindow mode into the Core OS yet; the company is adding that ability in the next version, called Android N. Apple added a split-screen view in iOS 9, but only for its tablets, not its phones.
+If you're looking to multitask on your phone, you want an Android phone.
+The latest version of Google's mobile operating system, Android 7 Nougat has a built-in multiwindow mode, allowing you to, for example, look at the company Web page in one window while you reply to your boss's email in another.
+Even without the latest OS update, phones from LG and Samsung have this split-screen view built in.
+Apple added a split-screen view in iOS 9, but only for its tablets, not its phones.